Andymann/ofxOscMidi/README.md

 # ofxOscMidi
 Midi/OSC helper based on openFrameworks.

+Important: Windows binaries ("exe-files") are not updated any more.
+If you want the latest version on Windows you have to compile it yourself.

 Midi In -> OSC Out.
 OSC In -> Midi Out.
 Midi In -> Midi Thru.